-Established in 2010, Independent Power Producers Advisory Association (IPPA) is an organization that works in an advisory capacity to IPPs in Pakistan.
-It also acts as a bridge between IPPs and the Government for resolution of their common issues.
+Established in 2010, Independent Power Producers Association (IPPA) works in an advisory capacity to IPPs in Pakistan.
+It also acts as a bridge between the IPPs and the Government for resolution of their common issues.
 The main functions of IPPA are to;

 - Liaise with relevant ministries of the Federal as well as Provincial Governments.

-- Represent IPPs with NTDC NEPRA and other relevant authorities.
+- Represent IPPs with PPIB, NTDC, NEPRA, CPPA-G and other relevant authorities.

-- Collect prepare and circulate relevant statistics and information of the power sector of Pakistan to its members and to the public.
+- Collect, prepare and circulate relevant statistics and information of interest to its members and to the public.

 - Prepare research reports and publications relevant to the power sector.

-- Represent IPPs in policy-making and to the media.
+- Represent IPPs in policy-making fora and to the media.

-Independent Power Producers (IPPs) are private companies which set up power plants to produce electricity for sale to the national power purchaser such as WAPDA, National Transmission and Despatch Company (NTDC), Central Power Purchase Agency-Guarantee (CPPA-G) or K-Electric.
-They play a pivotal role in supplementing government’s endeavors to mitigate the energy crisis in the country by generating a bulk quantity of electricity.
-NEPRA has also appreciated the higher performance and efficiency of IPPs as compared to public sector thermal power plants.
+Independent Power Producers (IPPs) are entities set up to develop, own and operate power plants to produce electricity for sale under long term contracts to the power purchasers such as Central Power Purchase Agency-Guarantee (CPPA-G) and K-Electric.
+They have played a pivotal role in solving electricity shortages and supplementing government’s endeavors to create a competitive energy market.
+Other industry players like NEPRA have also appreciated the higher performance and efficiency of IPPs as compared to public sector generators.

 The purpose of the IPPA is to provide its members a forum to: